nekernel-org/nekernel/ReadMe.md

 ZKA is a general purpose OS kernel.
 </br>
-It is designed for heavy loads and low tolerance environements (such as servers)
+It is designed for real time environements (such as servers)
 </br>
 A Win32 compatibility layer is available as well as ML Kits support.